subugoe/oa2020cadata/analysis/paper.md

 its most recent edition, the Leiden Ranking presents open access indicators at the level of universities (Leeuwen, Costas, and Robinson-Garcia 2019).
-In addition to university-specific data, the German Open Access Monitor, provides breakdowns by publisher and journal, as well as the inclusion of publications from non-university research institutions based in Germany (Mittermaier et al. 2018).
+In addition to university-specific data, the German Open Access Monitor provides breakdowns by publisher and journal and includes publications from non-university research institutions based in Germany (Mittermaier et al. 2018).

 Here, we build an open dataset on the global productivity of corresponding authors.
 Drawing on Palzenberger’s (2015) previous work, we not only created an updated dataset about the number and proportion of scholarly articles per country of affiliation from corresponding authors.
-The dataset also allows for a breakdown by journal, including information whether the journal is currently fully open access or not, and by publishers.
+The dataset also allows for a breakdown by journal, including information whether it was operated as a subscription or fully open access, and by publishers.
 We constructed the dataset using the quality assured Web of Science in-house database from the German Competence Center for Bibliometrics.
 We enriched the data with publisher information from Crossref, a large DOI registration agency for scholarly work, and with open access journal information provided by the Biefeld GOLD OA list (Bruns et al. 2019).

 The data cannot only serve as a critical input for negotiations in the context of transformative agreements, but also in the quantitative study